asturias.com

 Workshop of the Mother of Banners

-Luis tells us that the first generation of mothers and daughters of record is from 1770-1780, although he asserts, like many other connoisseurs of rural history, that this trade goes back many more decades, given its extreme functionality for the rural nuclei.
-The municipality of Caso is a reference point of what has now become a select crafts that is in danger of extinction.
+Luis told us that the first recorded generation of clog makers dates back to 1770-1780, although he, like many other experts on rural history, maintains that this craft goes back many more decades, given its extreme functionality for rural communities.
+The municipality of Caso is a prime example of what has now become a select crafts that is in danger of extinction.

 Formerly Case supplied the Asturian market with some 50.000 pairs of mothers per year.
 Currently, this craft is almost a cult, and footwear itself, more than a market product, is now a relic of pure Asturian wood, very pleasant to the touch.
 If you have the chance, do not miss this magnificent opportunity to get to know this trade in situ, or what is the same: an interrelated culture and nature that have managed to remain faithful to themselves by supporting one another.